Eloise1988/THEGRAPH/README.md

 [<img width="1381" alt="gif_uni" src="https://user-images.githubusercontent.com/53000607/133595220-6e918166-cfc9-4d9c-9b5b-5bc4395852ce.gif">](https://docs.google.com/spreadsheets/d/1tME9nMh79KzZP4Wmld7lezom6je4BOw_0T9ABf5GKXE/edit?usp=sharing)

 # Introduction
-This tutorial is built to help non-technical people get a sense of how to interact with TheGraph and connect onchain data into Google Sheets.
+This tutorial is built to help non-technical people get a sense of how to interact with TheGraph and connect on-chain data into Google Sheets.
 I've been working on gathering crypto data in Google Sheets for a couple of years now and I found that sheets is a useful interface when filtering for new listed pairs on decentralized exchanges.
 In this tutorial you'll **learn how to find a UniswapV3 subgraph on The Graph, make a GraphQL request, translate the query in Javascript (Google Sheet's programming language) using Postman, and finally retrieve the pairs in the Sheet with a user-defined formula.**

 ### Prerequisites
 For beginners with basic coding skills.
 This training assumes that you have a Gmail/Google account as we will be building upon Google Sheets.
 Also it would help if you have access to Postman to get an easier view on how to test a GraphQL request from TheGraph and transform it into Javascript code which is  the Official programming language of Google Sheet .